6 tips to enhance your smoothieSunday, 08 October 2017

 There’s really no need for any other liquids apart from a bit of water - a good blend of fresh ingredients gives all the flavour and creamy thickness you could want without the need for packaged milk or juices.

-Adding vegtables and herbs to your smoothie is a great way to make your smoothie healthier and more nourishing.
+Adding vegetables and herbs is a great way to make your smoothie healthier and more nourishing.
 This is especially important if you're substituting a smoothie for a meal.

 Fresh herbs like mint, parsley or basil also add a lovely freshness and work well with both sweet and savoury blends (cucumber, strawberry and mint is a current favourite).

-If your smoothie needs a touch of sweetness try a spoon of MGOTM manuka honey.
+If your smoothie needs a touch of sweetness try a spoon of Manuka honey.
 Honey is better in terms of Glycemic Index (GI) compared to sugar, plus you'll get the other benefits too.